-This website endeavours to conform to the latest Web Content Accessibility Guidelines 2.0, W3C World Wide Web Consortium Recommendations as of 10 October, 2008 (How to meet WCAG2.0) "The Web Accessibility Initiative (WAI) develops strategies, guidelines, and resources to help make the Web accessible to people with disabilities."
+This website endeavours to conform to the latest Web Content Accessibility Guidelines 2.1, W3C World Wide Web Consortium Recommendation 05 June 2018 (How to Meet WCAG 2 (Quick Reference)) "The Web Accessibility Initiative (WAI) develops strategies, guidelines, and resources to help make the Web accessible to people with disabilities."
 (Getting started with Web Accessibility)

 This site has been built using code compliant with W3C standards for XHTML and CSS.
 The site displays correctly in current browsers and using standards compliant XHTML/CSS code means any future browsers will also display it correctly.